EBro912/SpectateEnemies/README.md

 # SpectateEnemies
  Allows you to spectate enemies in Lethal Company.

 ## Usage
- When dead, you can click to cycle through players as normal.
-After the last player, the mod will begin cycling through currently spawned enemies.
-Once all enemies have been cycled through, it will resume spectating players.

- In the config located in `Bepinex/config/SpectateEnemy.cfg`, you can enable/disable spectating Turrets and Landmines.
-By default, both of these enemies are disabled and cannot be spectated.
+When dead, pressing your "Interact" key (default: E) will swap between spectating players and spectating enemies.
+When spectating either side, you can left click to move to the next player or enemy as normal.
+The mod will also remember your last spectated enemy, as long as they are still alive.

+## Config Options
+Located in `BepInEx/config/SpectateEnemy.cfg`

+`Spectate Turrets` : Enables/disables spectating turrets.
+(Default: false) `Spectate Landmines`: Enables/disables spectating landmines.
+(Default: false) `Spectate Passives`: Enables/disables spectating passive enemies, such as Manticoils.
+(Default: false)

  ## Installation
  Requires the latest version of [BepInEx 5](https://github.com/BepInEx/BepInEx).
 After BepInEx has been installed, drag `SpectateEnemy.dll` into the `BepInEx/plugins` folder in the game's root directory.
 You will need to run the game once for the `SpectateEnemy.cfg` file to generate.